logsem/gitrees/README.md

 - `gitree/` -- contains the core definitions related to guarded interaction trees
 - `input_lang/` -- formalization of the language with io, the soundness and adequacy
+- `input_lang_callcc/` -- formalization of the language with io, throw and call/cc, the soundness and adequacy
 - `affine_lang/` -- formalization of the affine language, type safety of the language interoperability
 - `examples/` -- some other smaller examples
 - `lang_generic.v` -- generic facts about languages with binders and their interpretations, shared by `input_lang` and `affine_lang`
+- `lang_generic_sem.v` -- generic facts about languages with a different representation of binders and their interpretations, used for `input_lang_callcc`
 - `prelude.v` -- some stuff that is missing from Iris

 ### References from the paper to the code